Virtual town hall on evictions being hosted by local delegate Thursday night

 Price says if you cannot attention the virtual meeting, you should contact your local leaders.

-“It’s important that you reach out to your delegate or senator because lived experiences being shared with me is how I got to some of the bills that I’ve carried to Richmond, so it’s really important that people continue to talk about what it is that they’re experiencing out in the world.
-Let us know so that we can solve problems.”
+“It’s important that you reach out to your Delegate or Senator because lived experiences, shared with me is how I got to some of the bills that I’ve carried to Richmond.
+So it’s really important that people continue to talk about what it is that they’re experiencing out in the world.
+Let us know, so that we can solve problems.”

 Price adds she looks forward to introducing more bills during the August 18 session.